duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 # Localization Assignment {#localization-slam-localization-assignment status=ready}

 ## Getting Set Up
-Please click on the following GitHub Classroom link where you will clone the repo in order to receive the deliverables for this project.
+You should have cloned the GitHub Classroom link to receive the deliverables for this project.

 You should receive a directory named "project-localization-yourGithubName."
 The only part of this assignment which you must run on the drone is localization (the last